Script editor

 Methods of programme control

-Using public methods (see Public methods of programme management for details), Engee scripts can be controlled without resorting to the script editor interface.
+The public methods (see Public methods of programme management for details) allow you to control Engee scripts without using the script editor interface.
 These commands are designed to work with script editor files and are invoked via engee.script

 .
 Let’s look at each of these methods: